 - Tires, wheels and lug nuts.
 See "Breaking In A New Trailer" section of this manual. - Tire Pressure.
-Inflate tires on trailer and tow vehicle to the pressure stated on the Certification / VIN label. - Coupler secured and locked.
+Inflate tires on trailer and tow vehicle to the pressure stated on the Certification / VIN label. - Receiver secured and locked.
 See "Coupling To Tow Vehicle" section of this manual. - Safety chains properly rigged to tow vehicle, not to hitch or ball.
-See "Coupling To Tow Vehicle" section of this manual. - Test Tail, Stop, and Turn Lights. - · Test trailer brakes. - Safety breakaway lanyard fastened to tow vehicle, not to safety chains.
-See "Coupling To Tow Vehicle" section of this manual. - Boat is secured to trailer. - Tongue weight and weight distribution set-up. - Fire extinguisher. - Flares and reflectors.
+See "Coupling To Tow Vehicle" section of this manual. - Test Tail, Stop, and Turn Lights. - Test trailer brakes. - Safety breakaway lanyard fastened to tow vehicle, not to safety chains.
+See "Coupling To Tow Vehicle" section of this manual. - Cargo properly loaded, balanced and tied down.
+See the appropriate "Loading And Unloading" section of this manual. - Tongue weight and weight distribution set-up. - Ramps secured for travel. - Fire extinguisher. - · Flares and reflectors.

-6.2 Make Regular Stops
+6.2 MAKE REGULAR STOPS